JetLennit/hlalauncher/README.md

 # HLALauncher - A Map Launcher for Half-Life: Alyx

+## Features\:

+>>GUI that shows date created and file size
+>>Launch options work
+>>Script folder works
+>>Can be set as default way to open vpk for quick map launching
+>>Easy to use drag and drop option
-Currently this launcher only supports VPKs, not scripts.
-If you already have a script for a map installed then it should be able to run the VPK.
-There is also not yet support for multi-map campaigns, but I plan to add that soon.
+(There is not yet support for multi-map campaigns, but I plan to add that soon.)

 ## Usage\: